 The idea behind this is that if it takes less than two minutes to action, it takes longer to read and then store the task away ‘to do later’ than it would to just take care of the task now.

-- Most email programs allow you to highlight, flag, or star messages that need a response, so utilise this handy feature whenever you can.
+Most email programmes allow you to highlight, flag, or star messages that need a response, so make the most of this feature.

 Tip 3: Organise your inbox

 Sounds simple right?
-Creating folders within your inbox helps to prioritise your tasks and they act as an easy option to find stored emails (how often do you get stuck in a vortex when searching for an email!?).
+Creating folders within your inbox helps to prioritise your tasks and they act as an easy option to find stored emails.
+No more getting stuck in a vortex when searching for an email!

-To make the most of your folders, create a rule of thumb for yourself to always categorise the email and file it away as soon as you receive it.
+To make the most of your folders, create a rule of thumb to always categorise the email and file it away as soon as you receive it.

-You can even set ‘rules’ for your email inbox to filter out and sort non direct emails (FYI) or those that you are CC’d into and you can come back to these later – chances are if you are CC’d into an email it is just an ‘FYI’.
+You can even set ‘rules’ for your email inbox to filter out and sort non-direct emails (FYI) or those that you are CC’d into.
+You can come back to these later – chances are if you’re CC’d into an email, it’s just an ‘FYI’.

 Tip 4: Don’t wait for 2021, start good email habits now!